Man overboard

 "Man overboard!" is an exclamation given aboard a vessel to indicate that a member of the crew or a passenger has fallen off of the ship into the water and is in need of immediate rescue.
-Whoever sees the person's fall is to shout, "Man overboard!" and the call is then to be reported once by every crewman within earshot, even if they have not seen the victim fall, until everyone on deck has heard and given the same call.
+Whoever sees the person fall is to shout, "Man overboard!" and the call is then to be reported once by every crewman within earshot, even if they have not seen the victim fall, until everyone on deck has heard and given the same call.
 This ensures that all other crewmen have been alerted to the situation and notifies the officers of the need to act immediately to save the victim.
 Pointing continuously at the victim may aid the helmsman in approaching the victim.

 Causes

 A person may fall overboard for any number of reasons: they might have been struck by one of the ship's booms, they may have lost their footing on a slippery deck or while climbing the ship's ratlines, they may have deliberately jumped overboard in a suicide attempt, or any number of other reasons.
 Falling overboard is one of the most dangerous and life-threatening things that can happen at sea.
 This is especially so if falling from a large vessel that is slow to maneuver, or from a short-handed (i.e. undermanned, lacking sufficient crew) smaller boat.
 When single-handed and using self-steering gear, or when taking place at night or in stormy conditions, the situation is usually fatal.
 If the individual who falls overboard is wearing a personal flotation device (life jacket), the chances of their survival are significantly improved.